 With advances in automated technology, it’s often assumed that computers will someday render human testers obsolete.
 But since the ultimate users of an application are not robots or machines, but rather live human beings, it stands to reason that human testing will always have an important role to play.
 Here’s testing author James Whitaker on the importance of manual testing:

 “Test automation is often built to solve too big a problem.
 This broad scope makes automation brittle and flaky because it’s trying to do too much.
-There are certain things that automation is good at and certain things humans are good at and it seems to me a hybrid approach is better.
+There are certain things that automation is good at and certain things humans are good at and it seems to be a hybrid approach is better.
 What I want is automation that makes my job as a human easier.
 Automation is good at analyzing data and noticing patterns.
 It is not good at determining relevance and making judgment calls.
-Fortunately humans excel at judgment.”
+Fortunately, humans excel at the judgment.”